St Michael's College, Enniskillen: History

 However the school has also experienced a sharp academic decline, with the college being the worst performing grammar school in Northern Ireland in 2016, and consistently ranks near the bottom in grammar school exam performance.

 In April 2025 the Council for Catholic Maintained Schools (CCMS) announced plans for St Michael's‚ and St Joseph's College, Enniskillen to be amalgamated on the closure of St Joseph's in early 2027‚ 'declining pupil numbers was one of the key reasons behind the proposed closures.'

 The school will then not use academic selection criteria as part of their admission process.

 In September 2025 it was reported the Police Service of Northern Ireland have conducted a four month police investigation into a series of "severe bullying incidents" at St Michael's.
 The school has been accused of having an out-of-date anti-bullying policy which is not publicly available.
 As the school has not dealt with the issues Social Services Department of Health (Northern Ireland), the Education Authority and PSNI are now involved.

-The school has also had to manage severe reputational damage in its past due to its association with former teacher, priest and convicted child abuser Father John McCabe who was jailed in 1995 on 13 sex offences.
+The school has also had to manage severe reputational damage in its past due to clerical sexual abuse by Father John McCabe and the Principal Canon Patrick McEntee.
+Former teacher, priest and convicted child abuser Father John McCabe was jailed in 1995 on 13 sex offences.
 McCabe taught at the school from 1977 until 1988.
 Despite being aware of this abuse in 1989 these events were covered up by the then Bishop of Clogher and chairman of the St Michael's board of governors Joseph Duffy who failed to report the crimes to police, social services or the school McCabe was subsequently employed at after leaving St.Michaels.